ISARICResearch/BRIDGE/README.md

 provided they adhere to the terms of this license, including attribution and the sharing of derivative works under the same terms.

+BRIDGE enables users to select variables from the ARC versions that are saved in the ARC folder within the repository.
+It also allows the selection of templates included in these versions and supports the generation of the following files:

 ## Files

 - **Clinical Characterization XML:** This XML file provides a recommended configuration and structure for clinical